Verifiable and Provably Secure Machine Unlearning: Background

 \subsection{Machine Learning Preliminaries}

+We start with the required background on machine learning and introduce several techniques for unlearning.

-\mypar{Supervised Machine Learning} Supervised machine learning (ML) is the process of learning a parameterized function $f_{\theta}$ that is able to predict an output (from the space of outputs $\mathcal{Y}$) given an input (from the space of inputs $\mathcal{X}$) \ie $f_\theta: \mathcal{X} \rightarrow \mathcal{Y}$.
-Commonly learnt functions include linear regression, logistic regression, decision trees, simple perceptrons, and feed-forward neural networks.
-The parameters of the model are often optimized using methods such as gradient descent (GD), which is formalized by the equation
+\mypar{Supervised Machine Learning} Supervised machine learning (ML) is the process of learning a parameterized function $f_{\theta}$ (often called a \emph{model}) that is able to predict an output (from the space of outputs $\mathcal{Y}$) given an input (from the space of inputs $\mathcal{X}$), \ie $f_\theta: \mathcal{X} \rightarrow \mathcal{Y}$.
+Commonly learnt functions include linear regression, logistic regression, and neural networks.